rlskoeser/rlskoeser.github.io/_posts/2015-07-07-whats-old-is-new-again.md

 projects; my discovery of the [image server Djatoka](/2009/07/14/or09 -adore-djatoka/), which we’ve been using for years and now are looking to replace.
-Back in 2011 doing development on a Macbook was novel enough that I wrote up [documentation on how I set up my work environment](/2011/06/17/setting-macbook-python-development-eg- eulfedora-or-genrepo-demo/), but now I do almost all my development on OSX and only occasionally go back to my Linux workstation.
+Back in 2011 doing development on a Macbook was novel enough for me that I wrote up [documentation on how I set up my work environment](/2011/06/17/setting-macbook-python-development-eg- eulfedora-or-genrepo-demo/), but now I do almost all my development on OSX and only occasionally go back to my Linux workstation.
 To my mind,